Turkey suspends trial of Saudi suspects in Khashoggi killing

 The slaying sparked international outrage and condemnation.
 Western intelligence agencies, as well as the U.S. Congress, have said that an operation of that magnitude could not have happened without knowledge of the prince.

-Turkey, which vowed to shed light on the brutal killing, began prosecuting the defendants in absentia in 2020 after Saudi Arabia rejected requests for their extradition.
+Turkey, which had vowed to shed light on the brutal killing, began prosecuting the defendants in absentia in 2020 after Saudi Arabia rejected requests for their extradition.
 The defendants included two former aides of the prince.

 Some of the men were put on trial in Riyadh behind closed doors.
 A Saudi court issued a final verdict in 2020 that sentenced five mid-level officials and operatives to 20-year jail terms.
 The court had originally ordered the death penalty, but reduced the punishment after Khashoggi’s son Salah, who lives in Saudi Arabia, announced that he forgave the defendants.
 Three others were sentenced to lesser jail terms.